 “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to speak to an attorney, and to have an attorney present during any questioning.
 If you cannot afford a lawyer, one will be provided for you at government expense.”6

-5. Arrest warrants versus warrantless arrests in Nevada
+5. Arrest warrants versus warrantless arrests

 Police need a current and valid arrest warrant in order to arrest a person in Nevada unless they have probable cause to believe the suspect committed a crime.